Johann Sebastian Bach: Fugue structure

-Among the compositional techniques Bach used, the form of the fugue recurs throughout his lifetime; a fugue (derives from the Latin with the meaning "flight" or "escape") is a contrapuntal, polyphonic compositional technique in two or more voices, built on a subject (a musical theme) introduced at the beginning in imitation (repetition at different pitches), which recurs frequently throughout the composition.
+Among the compositional techniques Bach used, the form of the fugue recurs throughout his work; a fugue (derived from the Latin for "flight" or "escape") is a contrapuntal, polyphonic compositional technique in two or more voices, built on a subject (a musical theme) introduced at the beginning in imitation (repetition at different pitches), which recurs frequently throughout the composition.
 Most fugues open with the subject, which then sounds successively in each voice.
 When each voice has completed its entry of the subject, the exposition is complete.
 This is often followed by a connecting passage, or episode, developed from previously heard material; further "entries" of the subject are then heard in related keys.
 Episodes (if applicable) and entries are usually alternated until the final entry of the subject, at which point the music has returned to the opening key, or tonic, which is often followed by a coda.
 Bach was well known for his fugues and shaped his own works after those of Jan Pieterszoon Sweelinck, Johann Jakob Froberger, Johann Pachelbel, Girolamo Frescobaldi, Dieterich Buxtehude and others.